NazarValko/djinni-parser/README.md

 - **Java System Property**:
   You can pass the password as a system property when starting the JVM with the `-D` flag.
-- java -DParserPassword=password -cp app.jar org.nazar.Main
+- java -DParserPassword=password -cp app.jar org.nazar.ParserApplication
   Replace `password` with the actual password and `app.jar` with your compiled JAR file name.

 - **Environment Variable**: